Donimikk/Calculator/README.md

 # Calculator
-Calculator that can perform addition, subtraction, multiplication, division, rooting and exponentiation of two numbers
+Calculator that can perform addition, subtraction, multiplication, division, rooting and Power of two numbers